Call of Duty: Modern Warfare 2

 Development for the game began in 2008, when it was still known as Call of Duty 6.
 It uses the IW 4.0 engine, an improved version of Call of Duty 4's IW 3.0.
 Infinity Ward was inspired by real-life conflicts when developing the campaign mode.
 They initially tested the multiplayer mode by playing an in-house beta version of the game.
 Modern Warfare 2 was officially announced in February 2009.
 Teasing of the game began in March, with short trailers being released for the game and, eventually, a full reveal trailer.
 The multiplayer mode was revealed shortly after.
 Two downloadable content packs were released for it post-release, each containing five new multiplayer maps, with some being remastered maps from Call of Duty 4.

 Modern Warfare 2 received universal acclaim, with praise for its campaign, multiplayer, and amount of content, although it received some criticism for its short length and a lack of innovation.
-Within 24 hours of release, the game sold approximately 4.7 million copies in North America and the United Kingdom.
-As of 2013, the game had sold 22.7 million copies.
-In addition to its release, a comic book series based on character Simon "Ghost" Riley was also produced, titled Modern Warfare 2: Ghost.
-Despite the game's success, it was subject to some controversies, with one surrounding a playable level that had the player carry out a terror attack on an airport.
+The game was also subject to a controversy surrounding a playable level that had the player participate in a terrorist attack on an airport.
+Retrospective reviews consider it one of the best games in the series.
+Within 24 hours of release, the game sold approximately 4.7 million copies in North America and the United Kingdom, ending as the best-selling video game in 2009 in the US.
+As of 2013, the game had sold 22.7 million copies, becoming one of the best-selling PlayStation 3 video games and best-selling Xbox 360 video games.
 A sequel, Call of Duty: Modern Warfare 3, was released in 2011 and finishes the original Modern Warfare storyline.
-A remaster of the game's campaign, Call of Duty: Modern Warfare 2 Campaign Remastered, was released in March 2020 on the PlayStation 4 and on Microsoft Windows and Xbox One in April 2020.
+A remaster of the game's campaign, Call of Duty: Modern Warfare 2 Campaign Remastered, was released on the PlayStation 4 in March 2020 and April 2020 for Windows and Xbox One.